It's Labor Day, which we have spent relaxing and reflecting on the labors of the past six months.

 I can't close these entries without making a plea that all of us are signed up as organ donors.
 Be sure to pass this urgent message along to the younger members of your family-friends network also.
 During the installation of my pacemaker one of the nurses shared with me the story of the tragic passing of his 20-something, very healthy cousin in an accident.
 Because he was a donor, his family was able to share various vital organs with 63 people.
 That's 63 lives touched, enhanced, or saved!

-A $30 donation powers a site like Steve's for one month.
-Help keep CaringBridge online for them and for you.
+A $30 donation to CaringBridge powers a site like Steve's for one month.
+Will you make a gift to ensure that this site stays online for them and for you?